gustavonarez/GNM_Code/README.md

-Personal repository for various VBA code files for future reference.
+Personal repository for various VBA and Python code files for future reference.